-Pistachios can be found in some major grocery stores or from Amazon or from Thrive.
+Pistachios can be found in some major grocery stores or from Amazon.
 You can purchase them in the shell and shell them yourself (no nutcracker required – they’re very easy to shell and can be opened with your hands) or you can get them already shelled.

 Green Beans with Garlic and Pistachios

 Tender green beans combined with the deep flavor of fresh garlic and the healthy crunch of roasted pistachios.

 - 1 large yellow onion or sweet onion, diced

 - 1 tablespoon olive oil

 - 2 tablespoons fresh, minced parsley – optional